-It’s that time of year again when everyone reveals just how basic they really are with the all-seeing data collection power of Spotify.
-Using the insights gathered from its 381 million users across the world, Spotify is able to give us a key insight into musical trends over the past 12 months and each of us a crushing realisation that nothing ever changes and we are still the same person we were when we were a teenager.
+It’s that time of year again when everyone reveals just how basic they really are with the all-seeing data-collection power of Spotify.
+Using the insights gathered from its 574 million users across the world, Spotify Wrapped gives us key insights into musical trends over the past 12 months as well as a crushing individual realisation that nothing ever changes and our music taste is still the same when we were a teenager.

 But why is that?
-With artists like Bad Bunny, Taylor Swift, BTS, Drake, and Justin Bieber taking out the top spots as the most-streamed artists globally, and Olivia Rodrigo, Lil Nas X, and Aussie sensation The Kid LAROI coming in as the artists of the most streamed songs of the year, why are some of us still listening to the same old songs over and over again?
+This year, Taylor Swift, Bad Bunny, The Weeknd, Drake, and Peso Pluma took out top spots as the most-streamed artists globally, while Miley Cyrus, SZA, and Harry Styles had the most streamed songs of the year.
+So why are some of us still listening to the same old songs over and over again?
 Turns out, that’s just how we’re hardwired to like and listen to music.

 A 2018 analysis of Spotify data by journalist Seth Stephens-Davidowitz found that the music we listen to at the age of 13, for women, and 14, for men, has the strongest influence on the music we listen to later in life.